-Weekly storage reservoir level data for 2021 is presented in Appendix D. All elevations given are relative to geodetic datum.
+Weekly storage reservoir level data for 2022 is presented in Appendix D. All elevations given are relative to geodetic datum.
 The elevation data has been converted to total volume in storage above the minimum 60-day storage level.
 The storage calibration curve is also included in Appendix D.

 As per Section 1.1.1 of the OC, the Town is authorized to a maximum effluent discharge rate of 2,200 m3 per day from the aerated lagoon sewage treatment system to the reclaimed wastewater storage reservoir, averaged on a monthly basis.
-A flow meter is located at the High Lift station, which pumps wastewater from the equalization basin to the aerated lagoons.
+To measure this flow rate, it is assumed that the flow rate between the aerated lagoon to the storage reservoir is equal to the flow rate at the High Lift station (which pumps wastewater from the equalization basin to the aerated lagoons).
+This assumption is conservative because it does not account for water losses caused by evaporation and seepage.
+Monthly volumes are presented in Table 1-5 as follows: